British Pearl is a UK property investment platform that lets you invest in properties as either shareholder or lender.

 - Last update: April 2019

 - Expected return rate: ~10%

 I’ve invested so far in 6 properties with expected annual returns from 8% to 13%.
 The most part of the expected return is based on expected property appreciation, so in 3-5 years when these properties are sold, it might not produce that much.

-The rental dividends for the past 2 months amounted to 1.93 GBP.
-These were surpassed by the 11.78 GBP fees I’ve paid in order to invest in the 6 properties.
+The rental dividends for the past 3 months amounted to 5.3 GBP.
+My profits also include 21 GBP in unrealised property price gains.
+And from my gross profit, I had to subtract the 11.78 GBP fees I’ve paid in order to invest in the 6 properties.

 As soon as newer properties will appear on the platform, I’ll add some more funds.